jcbhmr/bikeshed-builder/README.md

     └── ...
 ```

-Note that everything is directly in the root folder!
+Note that everything is in the root folder!
 That means if you want to extract the contents to `~/.bikeshed` here's what you might do:

 ```sh
 mkdir ~/.bikeshed